Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series100/ex110_MP_FileCfg/ReadMe.txt

-ex110_MP_FileConfig is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+ex110_MP_FileConfig is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.